Free Tool · Canadian Real Estate Agents

 How is this different from Agent Runway's full product?

 This free calculator gives you a one-time tax estimate.
-The full Agent Runway product tracks your GCI, expenses, and mileage in real time; updates your tax estimate with every new transaction; sends quarterly instalment reminders; calculates per-deal set-asides automatically; and includes an agentic Co-Pilot that can execute tasks like logging deals, drafting client outreach, and updating your pipeline — all with human approval.
+The full Agent Runway product tracks your GCI, expenses, and mileage in real time; updates your tax estimate with every new transaction; sends quarterly instalment reminders; calculates per-deal set-asides automatically; and includes an agentic Flight Crew that can execute tasks like logging deals, drafting client outreach, and updating your pipeline — all with human approval.

 Tax is one number.